Iraq

 Overnight in Nasiriyah.

-This morning we drive to Uruk a UNESCO World Heritage Site and one of the world’s first cities and a cradle of civilization.
-Explore the ruins of Uruk, walking through its ancient structures and learning about its historical significance.
+Later, we continue to Uruk a UNESCO World Heritage Site and one of the world’s first cities and a true cradle of civilization.
+Explore the ruins of Uruk and learn about its historical significance as this is believed to be the site of the ‘first written Words’.

 Overnight in Najaf.

-Visit Al-Ukhaidir Fort, an impressive early Islamic fortress known for its unique defensive structures and architectural significance.
+Next, we drive to Al-Ukhaidir Fort (on the UNESCO tentative list), an impressive early Islamic fortress known for its unique defensive structures and architectural significance.
+Not far from the Fort, we venture out to a 4th century abandoned church, in a

-After exploring the fort, we travel to Karbala to visit Imam Hussein's Shrine, a sacred pilgrimage site with deep spiritual significance.
+Finally, we travel to Karbala to visit Imam Hussein's Shrine, a sacred pilgrimage site of profound importance for Shia Muslims.

 Overnight in Karbala.